syncfusion-content/windowsforms-docs/WindowsForms/PDF/Document-Conversion.md

 VisualBrush</td><td>
 No</td></tr>
 </table>

 ## Tagged PDF

 HTML to PDF conversion handled using MSHTML rendering library can now generate tagged PDF documents.

 Tagged PDF is a stylized use of PDF that builds on the logical structure framework.
 It defines a set of standard structure types and attributes that allow page content (text, graphics, and images) to be extracted and reused.
 The contents are accessible to users with visual impairments.

 HTML documents can be converted to tagged PDFs using the ConvertToTaggedPDF method.
 It returns PdfLayoutResult that provides the end rectangle bounds and PDF page after the conversion.

 A tagged PDF can be converted from a Web page or HTML string by using the following code sample.

-[C#]
+{% highlight c# %}